fooltowise/NeroNotes/Nero's Notes/Opportunity costs.md

 In another interview, Munger said:
- > When someone presented a company in an emerging market to Warren Buffett, Warren said: "I don't feel more comfortable buying this than I feel about adding to our position in Wells Fargo."
+ > When someone presented a company in an emerging market to [[Warren Buffett]], Warren said: "I don't feel more comfortable buying this than I feel about adding to our position in Wells Fargo."
 He thinks highly of the company and the managers and the position they were in.
 He was using this as his opportunity cost.
 He was saying, "Don't talk about anything unless it's better than buying more Wells Fargo."
 It doesn't matter to Warren where the opportunity is.
 He has no preconceived idea about whether Berkshire's money ought to be in this or that.
 He's scanning the world trying to get his opportunity cost as high as he can so his individual decisions would be better.

 Munger's words have significant implications for investors.
 If you expect to achieve a much higher level of returns from one stock that you do not expect to achieve in the others, then why should you continue allocating capital to the rest of them?
 Wouldn't it make more sense to remain fully invested until a much better return opportunity appears?
 All too often, investors succumb to the "do something" syndrome and relax their standards for incoming investments instead of firmly maintaining a very high hurdle rate at all times.
 Be unreasonable.